Skip to content

 wsl --install Ubuntu

 4. After restart, WSL will finish setup.
-You may be asked to create a Linux username and password.
+A prompt may appear to create a Linux username and password.

 5. Open Ubuntu from the Start menu to get a Linux terminal.

-Verify: In the WSL terminal, run ls and curl --version to confirm you have a working shell.
+Verify: In the WSL terminal, run ls and curl --version to confirm the shell is functional.

 ls